embenix/esp32c3_ble_canbus_v1/README.md

 ## Development - How to get started:
-### Software Requirements:
+### Software Requirements:t
 1. Install the ESP-IDF (Espressif IoT Development Framework) from Espressif.
 Follow the instructions [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/get-started/index.html#installation-step-by-step).
-2. Once the ESP-IDF is setup clone this repository by using git: `git clone --recursive https://github.com/embenix/esp32c3_bmlite.git`
+2. Once the ESP-IDF is setup clone this repository by using git: `git clone --recursive https://github.com/embenix/esp32c3_ble_canbus_v1.git`
 3. Use `idf.py build` to build the project and `idf.py -p COMxx flash monitor` to upload the firmware to the dev-kit.
 > Note: **`xx`** is the number of the COM port on your computer